 We’re working with Susan Mclean – Cyber Safety Expert to bring Australians a 10-part series offering advice and guidance for parents and educators on how to support young people to keep safe in cyberspace.
-The workshops cover a range of issues including how best to manage devices, screen time to cyberbullying and digital reputation.
-To date this series has reached more than 27,000 views and parents and educators have benefitted from the advice and support and having the opportunity to have their questions answered.
+The workshops cover a range of issues including how best to manage devices, screen time cyberbullying and digital reputation.
+To date, this series has reached more than 27,000 views and parents and educators have benefitted from the advice and support and having the opportunity to have their questions answered.

 Cyber Safety Solutions

-A new social research program is also examining the changing aspect of technology for Australian families in staying connected, informed and healthy through social isolation and how attitudes have changed over time.
+A new social research program is also examining the changing aspect of technology for Australian families in staying connected, informed, and healthy through social isolation and how attitudes have changed over time.
 This Digital Home is a social research project designed and conducted by national children’s charity, the Alannah & Madeline Foundation, in partnership with Facebook.
-Australian families will share their experiences of living in social isolation, what they have learnt, how it has impacted their lives and the role technology has played in shaping their experience.
+Australian families will share their experiences of living in social isolation, what they have learned, how it has impacted their lives and the role technology has played in shaping their experience.
 This qualitative research process goes beyond the numbers and provides us with a full picture of the various perspectives and nuances across a diverse study of families and their experiences with coping and thriving through social isolation.
 The final report will be published in September 2020.

-Facebook is proud to partner with long-standing safety partner, Project Rockit in a new adaptation of the Digital Ambassadors program, launched in 2018 as a two year commitment to reach more than 10,000 high school students with the skills to build positive online communities.
-As a result of the global pandemic, this digital-first initiative ensures students continue to be supported and empowered to find creative ways to build supportive and positive communities. #WeGotThis is a four week program delivering positive messaging, skills and resources for support into the inboxes of young Australians.
+Facebook is proud to partner with long-standing safety partner, Project Rockit in a new adaptation of the Digital Ambassadors program, launched in 2018 as a two-year commitment to reach more than 10,000 high school students with the skills to build positive online communities.
+As a result of the global pandemic, this digital-first initiative ensures students continue to be supported and empowered to find creative ways to build supportive and positive communities. #WeGotThis is a four-week program delivering positive messaging, skills, and resources for support into the inboxes of young Australians.

 As part of our global commitment to provide $2m to support crisis helplines, we are working locally to support Australian and New Zealand communities get the help they need.
-These organisations offer critical support for people struggling with loneliness, anxiety and other mental health issues and we want to help them increase capacity quickly during this time.
+These organisations offer critical support for people struggling with loneliness, anxiety, and other mental health issues and we want to help them increase capacity quickly during this time.